TejBirringTM/harvard-references-server/readme.md

   * Webpages

 The following features need to be developed:
-* Generate HTML-formatted citation strings.
+* Generate HTML-formatted reference strings for:
-* Add support for reference types:
   * Videos
   * Podcasts
   * Music